Happier Day By Day: A Daily Guide For Fending Off Depression

 If a primary-care physician has prescribed medication for your ADHD but you feel it’s not working well, consult a psychiatrist who is experienced in treating adults with ADHD.
 In addition to making good choices regarding medication, a psychiatrist may be better able to help you manage side effects and to determine whether you suffer from any comorbid conditions.

-In addition to medication, certain changes in your lifestyle can go a long way toward alleviating anxiety and depression.
+In addition to medication, certain changes in your lifestyle can go a long way toward alleviating anxiety and depression, leading to happier living.

 1. Get More Sleep